rHomelab/LabBot-Cogs/README.md

 ### Purge

 This cog will purge users that hold no roles as a way to combat accounts being created and left in an un-verified state.

+### Report

+This cog will allow members to send a report into a channel that can be reviewed and actioned upon by moderators.

 ## License